jerry-D/IEEE-754-2008-Fused-Multiply-Add/README.md

 ```
             w4   AR1 = r4:#C.0                                ;load write pointer with location of first C-register/accumulator
-                 REPEAT, R1:#31                               ;load repeat counter with number of extra times to execute the following instruction
+                 REPEAT R1:#31                                ;load repeat counter with number of extra times to execute the following instruction
             w8   	  *AR1++[1] = r1:#0                       	 ;initialize all 32 C-register/accumulators to 0

             w4   AR2 = r4:#A_vect                             ;load read pointer with location of source A vector